dashpilot/quickstart-vercel-userbase-spaces/README.md

 # quickstart-vercel-userbase-spaces

 Vercel function to save data and images to S3/Digitalocean Spaces.
 Uses userbase.com for authentication.
 This project is similar to my other project https://github.com/dashpilot/quickstart-netlify-spaces, but for Vercel and Userbase.
+Contains a full example in index.html

 ## How To: